subdavis/selfhosted/README.md

 This repo contains my examples for these services and others:

-* Plex Media Server
+* Plex Media
-* Shout IRC client
+* Shout IRC
 * NextCloud
 * Syncthing
+* Calibre Web
-* Samba Fileshare Server
+* Samba Fileshare
 * Torrent server with OpenVPN over NordVPN
-* PiHole DNS Server
+* PiHole DNS

-When you're done, you will be able to access your home services from anywhere over HTTPS, using
+When you're done, you will be able to access your services from anywhere over HTTPS, using

 * Nginx Proxy: https://github.com/jwilder/nginx-proxy
 * LetsEncrypt companion: https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion